 |Venezuela||Fox Sports, ESPN, Facebook|

 Some of these services offer free trial accounts or are completely free, to begin with.
 This means you can use their service for free, for at least a couple of days.
 As such, you won’t have to get a subscription if you only want to watch one or two games.
-This is ideal if you are on holiday but still want to virtually cheer on your country or favorite team.
+This is ideal if you are on holiday but still want to virtually cheer on your country or favorite club.
 Some VPN providers also offer a free service.
 In combination with the free trial for one of the services mentioned above, you can watch the Champions League tournament completely free of charge.
-However, with a free VPN you do not get the same features that a paid VPN subscription offers.
+However, with a free VPN, you do not get the same features that a paid VPN subscription offers.
 Your data, speed, and even security can be limited with a free VPN.
 As such, we’d discourage you from using a free VPN for streaming (the Champions League).